laticiae12/celery/tasks/T007/instruction.md

 ## Question

-You are required to analyze how Celery async task flow works.
+You must analyze how Celery async task flow works.

-You MUST:
-1. Read relevant Celery source files
+Read relevant Celery source files and understand how a task moves through the system.
-2. Understand how tasks move through:
-   - task creation
-   - broker/queue
-   - worker execution

-FINAL OUTPUT REQUIREMENT (CRITICAL):

-You MUST return ONLY valid JSON in this exact format:
+At the end, you MUST output ONLY this JSON:

 {
-  "final_answer": "A clear explanation of how Celery async tasks flow from task → broker → queue → worker → execution", "unique_files_read": ["file1", "file2"]
-}

-Rules:
-- DO NOT print anything before or after the JSON
-- final_answer MUST include these words:
-  "task", "worker", "queue", "broker"
-- unique_files_read must include actual file paths you opened
+  "final_answer": "Explain clearly how a task flows through Celery including task creation, broker, queue, worker, and execution.", "unique_files_read": ["list of actual files you opened"] }

+STRICT RULES:
+- Output ONLY JSON (no explanations, no extra text)
+- final_answer must include: task, worker, queue, broker
 - final_answer must NOT be empty
+- unique_files_read must contain real file paths from your reads
-- If you fail to output JSON, the task is incorrect
+- If you output anything outside JSON, the answer is WRONG